im-knots/the-academy/README.md

 - Model Context Protocol (MCP) for inter-agent memory management.
 - Optional moderator role for guiding or intervening in sessions.
 - Exportable chat logs for external analysis or reuse.
-- Manual and automated modes for different levels of control.
 - Clean UI optimized for monitoring agent interactions.

 ## Use Cases